What’s on your plate today, my friend?

 When it comes to healthy meal prep, I like to keep my freezer working overtime!
 Freezing leftovers is an important step in reducing food waste and giving yourself an easy array of home-cooked options for super busy nights.

-- The best place to start is by freezing big recipes, like soups and stews.
+- The best place to start is by freezing big recipes, like soups or chili.
 They’re easy to multiply for leftovers and they reheat well, too!
 Just make sure to freeze them in individual portions.
 That helps reduce food waste because you don’t wind up defrosting more at one time than you can actually eat.

 - You can also do some batch cooking during your wash n’ chop.
 Just toss a few trays of veggies in the oven to roast and simmer some grain on the stove while you work.
 Presto!
 Healthy meal prep for a week of hearty lunches.